 Komodo dragons are meat-eaters and are also quite fast for their size.
 They can run 13 mph, but kill most of their prey by stalking, and overpowering.
 These giant dragons are capable of eating 80 percent of their body weight, but if danger comes they will puke up their food to make themselves lighter, and quicker.

 A bite from a Komodo dragon is extremely painful and can kill a person within hours.
-Their teeth are sharp, used for ripping flesh, and venom is secreted when they bite.
+Their teeth are sharp and used for ripping flesh, and venom is secreted when they bite.
 Komodo dragons are as ruthless as mythical dragons.
 To find a mate males will fight by crashing into each other and trading tail whips.
 Juvenile dragons are sometimes cannibalized by larger lizards, so they cover themselves in excrement to avoid being eaten.
 These lizards live in a few Indonesian islands but are endangered.

-Summary of 9 Incredible Lizards that Look Like Dragons
+Summary of 9 Incredible Lizards That Look Like Dragons

 |1||The bearded dragon (Pogona)||Australia||Jaw spikes, reddish brown upper body scales, and pale underbelly|